|

 Domaine de la Romanée-Conti, Henri Jayer, Domaine Dujac, Château Cheval Blanc, Château Petrus, Château Lafite Rothschild, Château Latour, Château Mouton Rothschild, Château Lafleur, Château Le Pin, Château Latour à Pomerol, Château Rayas, Jaboulet La Chapelle Hermitage, Sassicaia, Soldera Brunello di Montalcino, Bruno Giacosa Barolo, etc.

-And that is the main reason why the auction houses have changed their point of view on opening previously unopened OWC.
-Even if it decreases the case's value, better be safe than sorry.
+That is the main reason why the auction houses have changed their views on opening previously unopened OWC.
+Even if it decreases the case's value, it's better to be safe than sorry.

-On the last note, OWC cases are also usually opened to verify the authenticity, quality, condition and provenance and to be photographed for both the auction's record purposes and the auction houses' catalogue and website's production.
+On the last note, OWC cases are also usually opened to verify the authenticity, quality, condition, and provenance and to be photographed for both the auction's record purposes and the production of the auction house's catalogue and website.

-However, to go back to the original subject and finish this (lengthy) post, and after all the explanation above, I hope you better understand why unopened original wooden cases of wine have more value than opened ones.
+However, to return to the original subject and finish this (lengthy) post, after all the explanation above, I hope you better understand why unopened original wooden cases of wine have more value than opened ones.

 Yet, if you still need convincing, here is an "Unopened vs. Opened Original Wooden Cases" comparison table (a visual table is better to understand when comparing), including the various reasons why: